 The Flytenow platform simply applied this framework to the technological age.
 We allowed pilots to post where they were going, and enthusiasts with a common purpose in the destination to join them and split the costs – same as it’s always been.
 So what’s changed?
 Simply put, the FAA chose not to apply the common purpose test and ruled all expense-sharing to be compensation.
 The ruling summarily concludes that pilots using the platform are engaged in compensation, and thus, “common carriage”.

 Nowhere does the letter apply the “common purpose” test to any ridesharing platform flight(s), which is the single most important factor in determining whether compensation exists.
-"For this reason, the FAA has required a private pilot to have a common purpose with his or her passengers and must have his or her own reason for traveling to the destination.”
+"For this reason, the FAA has required a private pilot to have a common purpose with his or her passengers and must have his or her own reason for traveling to the destination.”"Based on the fact that the FAA views expense-sharing as compensation for which an exception is necessary for private pilots, the issue of compensation is not in doubt."

 Translation: Because expense-sharing is an exception to compensation, it is compensation.
 Put another way, the FAA claims that an exception includes what it excludes.
 This logic swallows the expense-sharing exception and deems all expense-sharing to be compensation.
 Prior to this statement, the common purpose test determined whether expense-sharing was or was not compensation.